Prior to forming Prospect Partners,

 At Prospect Partners, Mr. Tuttle is Chairman

-of five platform companies: ESI Lighting, Inc., Polymer Holding Corporation, Tender Products, Inc., Velvac Holdings, Inc., and WDP Holdings Corp.
+of the following platform companies: ESI Lighting, Inc., Polymer Holding Corporation, Tender Products, Inc., Velvac Holdings, Inc., and WDP Holdings Corp.
 Mr. Tuttle was previously

 Chairman of Excello Products, LLC, Marina